 Resident and nonresident hunters and trappers may harvest any wolf in any open WMU statewide during the archery only, general and trapping seasons.
-A person can take up to five wolves via any combination of hunting and trapping (maximum harvest of five wolves per person).
+A person can take up to 20 wolves with no more than 10 via hunting and no more than 10 via trapping (maximum harvest of 20 wolves per person).
 For hunting, a separate license is required for each wolf.
 For trapping, only a Trapping License is required.